deakinmt/entsoe_outage_models/README.md

 2. The production and generation units are downloaded from entsoeProductionDownload.py.
 3. The data is then explored using the options in entsoeOutage.py.
+4. If wanting to use 'true' generator sizes, then there is a manual step.
+First, log into the online platform.
+Then, go to the "Installed Capacity per production Type" page; select years 2015-2021 for each of [BE, DE-AT-LU, DE-LU, DK-1, DK-2, FR, GB, IE, NL, NO-1, NO-2, NO-3 NO-4, NO-5], select export as csv.
+This should save the files as, e.g., "BE_Installed Capacity per Production Type_201501010000-202201010000";
+  These should then be saved in the directory .\entsoe_outage_data\misc\inpr\.

 Directories